charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 As a result, Eurasia has the best selection of wild plant species suitable for domestication as staple crops.

 Wheat, native to the Fertile Crescent, is high in protein and easy to domesticate[^6].
-Millet (a staple grain in Africa) produces far fewer calories for the same amount of effort.
+Millet (am African grain) produces far fewer calories for the same amount of effort.
 Corn required such extensive domestication that it barely resembles its wild ancestor.
 The author further argues (per archeological evidence) that hunter-gatherers were deeply familiar with nearby native plants.
 It's very unlikely that early humans in the Americas overlooked a better wild grass than corn.